 However, not all human infections cause severe encephalitis.
 There is a well-defined transmission season, namely, the warm season in temperate Asia, but the rainy season in tropical parts of the continent.
 It is more common around pig farms and rice paddies.
 Children are the most common victims, and most adults in endemic areas are already immune.
 However, JE can occur at all ages.

 The incubation period of JE is 5-15 days.
-Most JE virus infections are asymptomatic, or appear to be mild.
+Most JE virus infections are asymptomatic or appear to be mild.
 Encephalitis results from only about 1 in 250 infections.
 The symptoms of encephalitis include headache, high fever, disorientation, coma, tremors and seizures.
 The mortality of JE is about 25% in people with encephalitis symptoms.

 Diagnosis and treatment

 Diagnosis requires a spinal tap and testing of cerebrospinal fluid for the virus antigens.
 Blood tests are also available.
 Treatment is supportive, with pain relievers, antipyretics, fluids and rest.
 Supportive care is required for encephalitis.
 Permanent disability in the form of brain or mental instability is found in 30-50%.
 Survivors may be unable to speak, suffer recurrent seizures, be paralyzed or be impaired intellectually or behaviorally.
-In pregnancy, infection may harm the fetus.
+In pregnancy, the infection may harm the fetus.

 Prevention of JE includes personal protective measures and the use of JE vaccine.
-Personal protection includes the use of long sleeves and pants, insect repellent creams and avoiding being outdoors during the times of peak mosquito bites, which is early evening and morning.
+Personal protection includes the use of long sleeves and pants, insect repellent creams and avoiding being outdoors during the times of peak mosquito bites, which are early evening and morning.
 Sleeping should be inside air-conditioned rooms or in rooms with screened windows and doors.
 If neither of these is available, the use of mosquito nets and insect repellent sprays is advised.

 JE vaccine is used when a traveler is at risk of acquiring infection with JE virus, such as travelers who are bound for rural areas, or plan to engage in camping or hiking activities, or will not have access to screened rooms.
 Vaccination is also recommended for health and lab workers who are at risk.
 Vaccination is performed with two doses 28 days apart.
 JE vaccine offers over 90% protection.